megaurav2002/tone-analyzer/README.md

 # tone-analyzer
-This is a demo chrome extension for analyzing slack message tone before sending a message out.
+This is a demo chrome extension for analyzing message tone(slack for now) before sending a message out.
 It use Google Natural Language API and displays positive/neutral/negative to user

 ## Trying it out
 1. Download the code, e.g. `git clone https://github.com/megaurav2002/tone-analyzer`